-His most famous image would be taken in 1873.
-For years, stories of a mountain with a large cross etched in its side had been circulating, but it wasn’t until Jackson risked climbing Colorado’s western slope of the Rocky Mountains that its existence was proven.
+One of his most famous images would be taken in 1873.
+For years, stories of a mountain with a large cross etched in its side had been circulating, but it wasn’t until Jackson risked climbing Colorado’s Notch Mountain in the heart of the Rocky Mountains for a clear photographic view that its existence was proven.
 Within a few months of the photograph’s publication, his image of the Mount of the Holy Cross adorned the parlors in thousands of American homes.
 Jackson’s work for the U.S.G.S. ended in 1878.
 He continued to work in the West, opening a studio in Denver, Colorado, returning to portrait photography as well as documenting railroad construction to mining towns in the Rockies.

 At an age when most men have already retired, William Henry Jackson embarked on a new career.
-He chose to put down his camera and pick up a paintbrush at the age of 81.
+He chose to return to the paintbrush at the age of 81, working as a muralist for the new U.S. Department of the Interior.
 Jackson’s eye for composition, coupled with the fact that he had experienced the transformation of the West firsthand gave added credibility to his work.
 Soon his paintings of western scenes were in demand for illustrating books and articles.
-Jackson completed approximately 100 paintings, mostly dealing with historic themes such as the Fur Trade, the California Gold Rush and the Oregon Trail.
+Jackson completed 100s of paintings, mostly dealing with historic themes such as the Fur Trade, the California Gold Rush and the Oregon Trail.
 Jackson revisited many of the sites he depicted in his paintings so he could paint them as accurately as possible.
 For those scenes that predated his own lifetime, he sought out and interviewed surviving participants.
-At the end of his life, Jackson moved to Washington, D.C., and worked as a muralist for the new U.S. Department of the Interior building.

 William Henry Jackson died on June 30, 1942 at the age of 99 in New York City from injuries resulting from a fall.
 Recognized as one of the last surviving Civil War veterans, he was laid to rest in Arlington National Cemetery.
 His long and active life paralleled the formative years in the life of the United States, and his many contributions as a soldier, bullwhacker, photographer, explorer, publisher, author, artist, and historian have left a lasting legacy that the National Park Service is proud to honor.